DR. AISAN GHAEMIAN

 CLINICAL DIRECTOR

-Aisan has 10 years of clinical experience in the adult mental health services, including the primary care within the National Health Service (NHS) of the United Kingdom, England; and the private sector.
+Dr Aisan Ghaemian is the clinical director and the founder of the Feel Better Psychological Services.
+She has 10 years of clinical experience in the adult mental health services, including the primary care within the National Health Service (NHS) of the United Kingdom; and the private sector.
 She provides online therapy and face to face psychotherapy and Cognitive Behavioural Therapy (CBT) within the long-term and short-term capacity.

-As a Chartered Psychologist and accredited Cognitive Behavior Therapist, She has experience working with adults and adolescences.
+As a Chartered Psychologist and accredited Cognitive Behaviour Therapist, She has experience working with adults and adolescences.
 As an accredited member of the British Association for Behavioural and Cognitive Psychotherapies (BABCP), She adheres to good practice ethical guidelines in her clinical practice, which covers providing unbiased, safe and respectful space for clients.
-Aisan has also been trained in Acceptance Commitment Therapy (ACT) and received her training to work with Long Term Condition people.
+Dr. Aisan has achieved following trainings: Acceptance Commitment Therapy (ACT), managing mental health wellbeing of people who live with Long Term Condition, Compassion Focused Therapy and Couple therapy.
+Ultimately, as an accredited EMDR therapist, her main interest and speciality is dealing with childhood and adulthood trauma and any adverse life events.

 Background